scality/metalk8s/docs/installation-guide/quickstart.rst

 In the above, we assume every *kube-node* host has a disk available as :file:`/dev/vdb` which can be used to set up Kubernetes *PersistentVolumes*.
-For more information about storage, see :doc:`../architecture/storage`.
+For more information about storage, see :ref:`storage-architecture`.

 .. _upgrade_from_MetalK8s_before_0.2.0: